gvsh/gvsh.github.io/_posts/2020-07-03-hypothesis_testing.md

 \displaystyle H_0 \colon \theta \in \Theta_0 \\ H_1 \colon \theta \in \Theta_1. \ \ \ \ \ (1)
 $$

-# Hypothesis Testing and p-values

-Introduction

-Hypothesis testing is a method of inference.

-Definition 1 A hypothesis is a statement about a population parameter.

-Definition 2 Null and Alternate Hypothesis: We partition the parameter space $\Theta$ into two disjoint sets $\Theta_0$ and $\Theta_1$ and we wish to test:

 \displaystyle H_0 \colon \theta \in \Theta_0 \\ H_1 \colon \theta \in \Theta_1. \ \ \ \ \ (1)

 We call $H_0$ the null hypothesis and $H_1$ the alternate hypothesis.